IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 Next stop, Costa Rica.

+Bienvenidos a paraiso!
 At this juncture thoughts almost immediately turn to the rigors of moving ...... and moving to a new country may seem particularly daunting.
 Do not fret, it is only as difficult as you make it, and you have choices.
 The haunting questions become ‘what do I take with me?’ and ‘how do I get it here?’.
 We can help you with this latter question.
-You can ship everything in your own container or you can ship pallets, crates, boxes or packages of belongings that we then consolidate with other loads, but determining HOW to get it here will boil down to WHAT you are bringing.
+You can ship everything in your own container or you can ship pallets, crates, boxes or packages of belongings that we then consolidate with other loads -- but -- determining HOW to get it here will boil down to WHAT you are bringing.
 Certainly the container option seems to afford inexpensive opportunities for bringing more things down.
 After all, if you’ve already bought the space why not fill it up?
 The cost per item goes down as you add items, and then there's only the import taxes which, as the reasoning goes, is a lot less than buying it again in CR.
 All of this is absolutely true.
-I can further lower my cost per item by lining the bottom with a few layers of bricks .
+Per that logic I can further lower my cost per item by lining the bottom with lots and lots of bricks -- many more items to share the cost, right?
 The readily apparent question is “Why?”.
 “Does it make sense?
 Do I need bricks?”
 Those same questions should be asked about every item you contemplate bringing with you.
-You may very well find that you only need to send a few pallets, or even less.
+You may very well find that you actually have less to ship down than you originally thought.
 The take-away here is that you start with the WHAT and then, in something of an iterative process, we design a HOW that is best suited to your needs.
-So, let's begin with the first iteration.
+So, let's begin with the first iteration of WHAT.......

 What to bring with you